Synchronverter: History

 Hydro-Québec began requiring synthetic inertia in 2005 as the first grid operator.
 To counter frequency drop, the grid operator demands a temporary 6% power boost by combining the power electronics with the rotational inertia of a wind turbine rotor.
 Similar requirements came into effect in Europe in 2016, and Australia in 2020.

 Synchronverter model

 Synchronverter structure can be divided into two parts: power part (see figure 2) and electronic part.
 The power part is energy transform and transfer path, including the bridge, filter circuit, power line, etc. The electronic part refers to measuring and control units, including sensors and digital signal processor (DSP).

 The important point in modeling synchronverter is to be sure that it has similar dynamic behavior to Synchronous generator (see figure 3).
-This model is classified into 2-order up to 7-order model, due to its complexity.
-However, 3-order model is widely used because of proper compromise between accuracy and complexity.
+This model is classified in increasing order of complexity, from 2-order (i.e. electromechanical model, typically derived from the swing equation) up to 7-order model (i.e. including transient, full rotor and stator dynamics).
+However, 3-order model is widely used because of proper compromise between accuracy and complexity, which combined the electromechanical model with a voltage dynamics equation for one of the flux linkages (typically the q-axis).